 - 5.3.2 Investment Income: Investment income is the alternative revenue stream.
 It supplements a financial institution's profitability.
-Profits derived from investments can include interest, dividends and capital gains.
+Profits derived from investments can take the form of interest, dividends and capital gains.
 Quality of investments is gauged through analysis of the investments from risk viewpoint: credit, market and liquidity risks are the prime ones.
-Financial institutions invest a significant portion of their investment portfolio in government securities that notably diminishes credit risk.
-Low rated investments and highly volatile and illiquid investments are considered risky.
-The quality of the investment book is assessed to form an opinion that the investments are not concentrated in high-risk avenues. - 5.3.3 Non-Mark-Up Income: For most financial institutions, income from advances and investments makes up much of revenue.
-However, non-interest income from fees, service charges, commissions and foreign exchange etc. may also be an important source of revenue.
+FI's invests a significant portion of their investment portfolio in government securities that notably diminishes credit risk.
+Low rated investments are risky, highly volatile and illiquid investments are risky.
+The quality of the investment book is assessed to form an opinion that the investments are not concentrated in high risk avenues. - 5.3.3 Non Mark-Up Income: A Financial Institution's revenue comes from interest and non-interest sources.
+In most FIs, interest income from advances and investments makes up much of the bank's revenue.
+However, non-interest income from, e.g., fees, service charges, commissions and foreign exchange income also represent an important and growing source of revenue.
 PACRA views earnings profiles comprised primarily of interest income favorably given the relative stability of this income stream.
-However, PACRA also assesses the financial institution's ability to complement its core income with fee income.
-A large fee income allows greater diversification which can improve the financial institution's resilience of earnings and earning profile. - 5.4 Cost Structure: Cost structure is analyzed for the amount of flexibility provided when market conditions are less favorable.
+However, PACRA also assesses the FI's ability to complement its interest income with fee income.
+A large fee income allows greater diversification which can improve FI's resilience of earnings and earning profile. - 5.4 Cost Structure: Cost structure is analyzed for the amount of flexibility provided when market conditions are less favorable.
 In this regard, PACRA considers how much of the cost base is variable.
 PACRA also evaluates the financial Institution's performance ratios relative to those of its peers to understand whether costs have been contained while growing assets and revenue.
-If expense ratios are high, it could be an indicator that the financial institution has a significant fixed cost burden.
+If expense ratios are high, it could be an indicator that the FI has a significant fixed cost burden.
 In this context, key measure that PACRA looks at is the (Non-Mark-Up Expenses / Total Income) ratio.
-Whereas, Non-Mark Up expenses comprise i) Compensation expense, ii) Infrastructure expense (including Property & Information Technology expenses), iii) Other Operating expenses.
+Whereas, Non-Mark Up expenses comprise i) Compensation expense, ii) Infrastructure expense (including

+Property & Information Technology expenses), iii) Other Operating expenses.
 Non-mark-up expenses are also compared where possible with earning assets, to the number of branches and to the number of employees.
-Performance measures are not assessed in isolation as there may be variations that are caused by business model differences and the importance of ongoing investment in the financial institution's franchise.
+Performance measures are not assessed in isolation as there may be variations that are caused by business model differences and the importance of ongoing investment in the FI's franchise.
 A low-cost base relative to peers offers the financial institution greater flexibility to deal with competitive pricing pressures.
-PACRA also considers provisioning levels, together with the capacity of the financial institution's earnings to absorb provisions.
+PACRA also considers Provisioning levels, together with the capacity of the financial institution's earnings to absorb provisions.

 Margins: PACRA looks at the historical trend of a financial institution's performance, the stability and quality of its earnings and its capacity to generate profits.
-The future profitability of a financial institution is evaluated by analyzing its interest spreads (asset yields minus cost of funds).
+The future profitability of a financial institution is evaluated by analyzing its interest spreads (yields minus cost of funds).
 While taking indicators for a financial institution with those of its peers.
-Where possible, PACRA also analyses earnings for each of the financial institution's business lines.
-In this context, it looks at the trends in:
+Where possible, it also analyses earnings for each of the financial institution's business lines.
+In this context, it looks at the trends in;